 The purpose of a settlement in a workers’ compensation case is to provide a lump sum payment that represents a fair and reasonable amount to compensate the injured worker.

 Factors that can impact the settlement include the nature and severity of the injury, the necessity of surgery, the cost of the procedure, and the associated medical expenses.
-You can learn more about the value of your potential settlement by working with an Atlanta personal injury attorney.
+You can learn more about the value of your potential settlement by working with an Atlanta personal injury lawyer.

 Get the strong arm